-What do I do if something in my apartment breaks or stops working?
+What do I do if something in my apartment breaks?

 What do I do if I don’t like my roommates and wish to move into a different apartment?

-It is the appointed housing company’s policy to do our utmost to ensure that participants live in a comfortable and harmonious environment.
-However, our program is designed to cater to adults who are assumed to be aware of the challenges of sharing an apartment with people who may have different value systems and lifestyle habits to their own.
-Under no circumstances are you allowed to change apartments without authorization from the appointed housing company.
-Wherever possible, we will honour the relocation requests of participants within the following parameters:
+It is Workaway Internationals policy to do our utmost to ensure that participants live in a comfortable and harmonious environment.
+However, our program is designed to cater to adults who are assumed to be aware of the challenges of sharing an apartment with people who may have different value systems and lifestyle habits of their own.
+Under no circumstances are you allowed to change apartments without authorization from your Housing Manager.
+Workaway International will honor the relocation requests of participants whenever possible.

-Please note that the FLATMATE REQUEST FORMS (Romania, South Africa, USA, Ireland, Portugal) you completed prior to departing your home country serve as no more than a “request form” and guideline to Workaway International staff.
-Unfortunately, Workaway International is unable to guarantee compliance with all requests.
+Please note that the ROOMMATE REQUEST FORMS you completed prior to departing your home country serve as a “request form” and is not a guaranteed assignment.

 What constitutes “noise” in my apartment complex?